 - Business interests

-- Digital assets such as crypto or virtual currency, stablecoins, and non-fungible tokens - NFTs
+- Digital assets such as crypto or virtual currency, stablecoins, and non-fungible tokens or NFTs

 - Debt owed to you, including the borrower's contact information